k-barton/komodor/README.md

 __There are currently no plans to make it compatible with Komodo >=10__ (unless ActiveState brings back the good old GUI).

 **Note:** Komodo 9.2 provides its own R syntax highlighting which is not compatible with this add-on.
-Therefore, starting from the current version, the language is renamed to "R (extended)" to avoid this conflict (I will think of a better name).
+Therefore, starting from the current version, the language is renamed to "R_extended" to avoid this conflict.

 **Features:**